 With budgets being restructured and even frozen to some degree, most enterprises now need the CFO to sign off on any large investment.
 Where your CIO or CISO may have been your ICP and decision maker historically, at many corporations, they could now very well become your champion instead.

-To better understand the mind frame of CFOs who are investing in technology in today’s economy, we spoke to Jim, former CIO of Microsoft for his take:
+To better understand the mind frame of CFOs who are investing in technology in today’s economy, we spoke to Jim, former CIO of Microsoft for his take on selling to the CFO:

 “I’ve talked to a couple of CFOs in the last few weeks about big investments, and there are some who say they’ve got to cut back on costs because of what’s happening in the economy, but I’ve talked to a couple—and these are the CFOs you’re looking for— who will give you the chance to help.